vladislav-karamfilov/Bloggable/README.md

 # Bloggable

-Blog system constructed with best practices for programming
+### A blog system constructed with best practices in the world of programming.